apple/swift-algorithms/Guides/Cycle.md

 ```

 The new `Cycle` type is a sequence only, given that the `Collection` protocol
-design makes infinitely large types impossible/impractical.
-Note that despite
+design makes infinitely large types impossible/impractical. `Cycle` also
+conforms to `LazySequenceProtocol` when the base type conforms.

-its name, the returned `FlattenSequence` will always have `Collection`
+Note that despite its name, the returned `FlattenSequence` will always have
-conformance, and will have `BidirectionalCollection` conformance when called on
+`Collection` conformance, and will have `BidirectionalCollection` conformance
-a bidirectional collection.
+when called on a bidirectional collection.

 ### Complexity